martinescardo/HoTTEST-Summer-School/Agda/Cubical/Lecture7-notes.lagda.md

 As we saw in the second component of prf we often need squares when proving things.
 In fact, pax (i ∧ j) is a path relating refl to pax *over* another path "λ j → x ≡ pax j".
-This notion of path over a path is very useful when working in HoTT as well as cubically.
-In HoTT these are called path-overs and are defined using transport, but in Cubical Agda they are a primitive notion called PathP ("Path over a Path").
+This notion of path over a path is very useful when working in Book HoTT as well as cubically.
+In Book HoTT these are called path-overs and are defined using transport, but in Cubical Agda they are a primitive notion called PathP ("Path over a Path").
 In general PathP A x y has

    A : I → Type ℓ
    x : A i0